Unfortunately, if you have missed a loan repayment you may have a default on your credit report, resulting in bad credit.

 However, by satisfying a default, a borrower’s credit score is likely to improve, which may in turn assist the hunt for a mortgage as some lenders will categorise the risk involved slightly differently.

-How Much Can I Borrow If I Have a Default on my Records?
+How Much Can I Borrow If I Have a Default?